-(B) To present that any housing commodation or real property is not available for inspection, sale, rental, or lease, when, in fact, it is so available or otherwise deny or withhold ir Cormation about any housing accommodation or real property or any facilities of any housing accommodations or real property which is available for inspection, sale, rental or lease, from any person or group of persons because of the race, color, credd, religion, or national origin of such person.
-(C) To discriminate against any person because of his race, color, creed, religion or national origin in the terms conditions or privileges of the sale, rental, lease, assignment or sub-lease of any real property or housing accommodation or in furnishing of facilities or services in connection therewith.
-(D) To directly or indirectly advertise or in any other manner indicate or publicize that the purchase rental, accommodation or any part, portion or interest there, by persons of any particular race, color, creed, religion or national origin is unwelcome, objectionable, unacceptable or not solicited.
-To use any form of application for the purchase, rental or lease of any housing accommodation or real property, or make any record of inquiry in connection with the prospective purchase rental or lease of any housing accommodation or property which expresses, directly or indirectly any limitation specification or discrimination as to race, creed, color, religion or national origin, or any intent to make such limitation, specification or discrimination.
-No person, private banker, bank or financial institution or lender doing business in the Borough, or any officer, agent or employee thereof to whom application is made for the lending of money for the purchase, acquisition, construction, rehabilitation, repair or maintenance of any housing accommodation or property shall: (A) Discriminate against any such applicant because of the race, creed, color, religion or national background of such applicant, or the prospective occupants or tenants of such housing accommodation or property in the granting, extending or renewing the rates, terms or conditions of any such loan.
-(B) Use any form or application for such loan or make any record or inquiry in connection with applications therefor which expresses, directly or indirectly, any limitation, specification or discrimination because of race, creed, color, religion or national origin.
-3. Nothing herein contained shall be construed to bar any religious institution or organization, or any organization operated for charitable or educational purposes, which is operated, supervised or controlled by or in connection with a religious organization, in the sale, lease or rent of real property from limiting admission to or giving preference to persons of the same religion or denomination or from making such selection as calculated by such organization to promote the religious principals for which is is established or maintained.
-The provisions of this paragraph three shall apply only to those religious, charitable and educational institutions and organizations which have been granted an exemption from taxation by the Corough of Metuchen, the State of New Jersey, or the United States.
-Nothing herein contained shall be construed to prohibit any person who owns a one or two family dwelling in which he then resides from refusing to lease one or more rooms in such dwelling to any other person for reasons which would otherwise constitute a violation of the provisions of this ordinance.
+- (B) To represent that any housing accommodation or real property is not available for inspection, sale, rental, or lease, when, in fact, it is so available or otherwise deny or withhold information about any housing accommodation or real property or any facilities of any housing accommodations or real property which is available for inspection, sale, rental or lease, from any person or group of persons because of the race, color, credd, religion, or national origin of such person. - (C) To discriminate against any person because of his race, color, creed, religion or national origin in the terms conditions or privileges of the sale, rental, lease, assignment or sub-lease of any real property or housing accommodation or in furnishing of facilities or services in connection therewith. - (D) To directly or indirectly advertise or in any other manner indicate or publicize that the purchase rental, accommodation or any part, portion or interest there, by persons of any particular race, color, creed, religion or national origin is unwelcome, objectionable, unacceptable or not solicited. - (E) To use any form of application for the purchase, rental or lease of any housing accommodation or real property, or make any record of inquiry in connection with the prospective purchase rental or lease of any housing accommodation or property which expresses, directly or indirectly any limitation specification or discrimination as to race, creed, color, religion or national origin, or any intent to make such limitation, specification or discrimination. - 2.
+No person, private banker, bank or financial institution or lender doing business in the Borough, or any officer, agent or employee thereof to whom application is made for the lending of money for the purchase, acquisition, construction, rehabilitation, repair or maintenance of any housing accommodation or property shall: - (A) Discriminate against any such applicant because of the race, creed, color, religion or national background of such applicant, or the prospective occupants or tenants of such housing accommodation or property in the granting, extending or renewing the rates, terms or conditions of any such loan. - (B) Use any form or application for such loan or make any record or inquiry in connection with applications therefor which expresses, directly or indirectly, any limitation, specification or discrimination because of race, creed, color, religion or national origin. - 3.
+Nothing herein contained shall be construed to bar any religious institution or organization, or any organization operated for charitable or educational purposes, which is operated, supervised or controlled by or in connection with a religious organization, in the sale, lease or rent of real property from limiting admission to or giving preference to persons of the same religion or denomination or from making such selection as calculated by such organization to promote the religious principals for which is established or maintained.

+The provisions of this paragraph three shall apply only to those religious, charitable and educational institutions and organizations which have been granted an exemption from taxation by the Borough of Metuchen, the State of New Jersey, or the United States.

+4. Nothing herein contained shall be construed to prohibit any person who owns a one or two family dwelling in which he then resides from refusing to lease one or more rooms in such dwelling to any other person for reasons which would otherwise constitute a violation of the provisions of this ordinance.

 SECTION FOUR.
 AIDING OR ABETTING.

-It shall be an unfair or discrinatory practice for: Any person to intentionally aid, abet, compel or coerce another person to engage in any of the practices declared unfair or discriminatory by this ordinance, b.
-The Borough Building Inspector shall deliver a copy of this Ordinance and all amendments thereto to every person thereto to every person to whom a building permit and certificate of occupancy is issued after this Ordinance takes effect.
+It shall be an unfair or discrinatory practice for:

+1. Any person to intentionally aid, abet, compel or coerce another person to engage in any of the practices declared unfair or discriminatory by this ordinance.